 Reading assignments are below.
 Because this is my first time teaching the course, I am unsure how fast we’ll move through the material, or precisely what we will and will not cover.
 Accordingly, the list begins with the first two weeks, and reading assignments will be updated here as needed to match our pace.
 Most of the readings will be from the casebook (CB) or supplement (Supp).
 The supplement and other readings will be posted in the course OneDrive, along with any other handouts.

 The book contains “Practice” problems in many of the sections that are meant to get you thinking about how you might advise a client on the issues presented in that chapter.
 I suggest that you spend some of your reading time trying to work through them.
 I cannot promise that we will always discuss them in class, but my intent is to do so with some frequency.

-I have scanned the first two weeks of assignments and posted them in the OneDrive to give you time to buy the book.
+The first two weeks of casebook assignments have been scanned and posted on MyLaw and in the OneDrive to give you time to buy the book.
 Unfortunately, due to the pandemic, the library is closed and there is no casebook reserve, a fact that surely will impact some of you, but which I can do little about; I’m not sure there’s a way around buying the book, but hopefully you can find it used.

 Note: The Berkeley Center on Law and Technology is hosting a symposium on April 15–16 honoring Professor Joel Reidenberg, a pioneer in the privacy law field, who passed away last year.
 The event was inspired by his most important work, titled Lex Informatica: The Formulation of Information Policy Rules through Technology, which argues that the design of technology can set rules that are as binding as law, and which has been foundational to how lawyers think in law and technology.
 The symposium’s panels are mostly not about privacy, per se, but they touch on many ideas adjacent to our material, and include prominent scholars and lawyers whose work we will read.